datocms/old-website/src/docs/05_guides/01_building-plugins/06_sdk-reference.md

 #### `plugin.itemTypes`

 Returns all the models of the current DatoCMS project, indexed by ID.
-The objects take the same format as the [CMS API ItemType object](https://www.datocms.com/content-management-api/#item_type-1).
+The objects take the same format as the [CMA Model object](/docs/content-management-api/resources/item-type).

 ```js
 // returns info about all the models of the current DatoCMS project